NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Summer is around the corner and that often means spending more time outside enjoying warmer temps and soaking up the sunshine.
 As you pack up sunscreen and snacks for an outdoor adventure don’t forget sunglasses to protect your eyes.

-We asked NorthShore ophthalmologist Paul Phelps, MD, to help us understand some of the key factors of eye health and how best to keep your eyes safe.
+Learn some of the key factors of eye health and how best to keep your eyes safe.

 Q. Are sunglasses really necessary?
 A. Sunglasses help protect your eyes from harmful UV light.
 This can reduce the risk of skin cancer on the eyelids, reduce the risk of developing growths on the eye called pterygium (surfers eye), and even lower the risk of cataracts and macular degeneration, among other benefits.

 Q. Can eyes get sunburned?A. Yes.
 The surface of the eye has a transparent epithelium which can be damaged, just like skin.
 Photokeratitis occurs from UV damage to the eye.
-This is a painful condition which is self-limited like a sunburn.
+This is a painful condition that is self-limited like a sunburn.
 Topical antibiotic drops or ointment can be prescribed to reduce the risk of infection.
 Generally, the symptoms of pain and blurred vision will improve within 3 days.

 Q. How does the sun damage our eyes?A. Ultraviolet light can be absorbed by several parts of the eye.
-Absorption of these rays can damage the proteins in your cells and even cause genetic damage which can lead to growths or even cancer.
+Absorption of these rays can damage the proteins in your cells and even cause genetic damage which can lead to growth or even cancer.
 Damage to the eyelids, conjunctiva (white of the eye), cornea, the lens of the eye (causing cataracts), and retina (leading to macular degeneration) have all been linked to sun damage.

 Q. At what age do you typically see cataracts developing?A. Cataracts in the United States start to develop around the age of 60, on average.
 People who live close to the equator can experience cataracts at much younger ages.
 In India, the average age of cataracts is closer to 50 years old.